punkish/punkish/entries/D/DE/DEM/Demystifying-Blockchains/index.md

     - privacy
     - security
 stars      :
-where      : University of Vienna when       : Nov 21, 2017
+where      : The University of Vienna when       : Nov 21, 2017
 notes      : A blockchain primer layout     : presentation-blockchain